FACTBOX-Rules for recounts in presidential battleground states | Law-Order

 GEORGIA Automatic recount: No

-Recount law: A candidate can request a recount if the margin of victory is less than or equal to 0.5 percentage point.
+Recount law: A candidate can request a recount if the margin of victory is less than or equal to 0.5 percentage point of the total vote.
 Deadline: A recount must be requested within two business days after results have been certified.

 Who pays: State law does not specify who is responsible for recount costs.
 MICHIGAN